-Students are responsible for maintaining current American Heart CPR certification designed FOR HEALTHCARE PROVIDERS.
+Students are responsible for maintaining current American Heart CPR certification designed FOR HEALTHCARE PROVIDERS (BLS).
 Check carefully that the class offering is designed for healthcare providers rather than for community learners which would be called Heart saver.

-A copy of the current CPR certification given to the clinical coordinator is required prior to entering the radiography program.
-It is the student's responsibility to maintain recertification and provide the clinical coordinator updated documentation.
+A copy of the current CPR certification given to the clinical coordinator and uploaded in Viewpoint is required prior to entering the radiography program.
+It is the student's responsibility to maintain recertification and provide the clinical coordinator and Viewpoint with updated documentation.